FDA-Approved RPM Devices: What Providers Need to Know

 Types/ Categories of RPM Devices

 • Wearable Devices: These devices include general health tracking gadgets like smart watches and fitness bands that track vital metrics including, heart rate, oxygen saturation, and physical activity but don’t report the outcomes to the healthcare providers.
+To explore the evolving role of wearables in RPM, check out our dedicated article on how these devices are shaping the future of remote healthcare.

 • Diagnostic Devices: These devices are used to diagnose vital health metrics, such as ECG monitors.
 After diagnosing, they report the critical health data to the healthcare providers.